QiuYukang/5G-LENA/README.md

 ```

 You can replace "36" with the specific release that you want to use.

+If the recommended ns-3 release is not available yet (such in the case that NR is
+released before the recommended ns-3 release),
+then you can use ns-3 master until ns-3 recommended release is ready.

 Provide your username and password when asked.